Blog Customer FeedbackCollecting In-App Feedback: The Ultimate Guide + 10 Best Tools

 featureOS is a great feedback tools with lots of features, including widgets, a changelog, and a knowledge base.

-However, it's missing some important ones, like sorting feedback by revenue and prioritization frameworks.
+However, it's missing some important ones, like organizing feedback by revenue and prioritization frameworks.

 They offer great pricing for companies that need to collect many different types of feedback.
 But they change it constantly, so there's always some uncertainty.